Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing

-In \textbf{RQ 1} we ask: Given fairness metric $\mathcal{F}$ (\Cref{tab:fairness}), which of the following methods to set transaction price $m$ will maximize welfare: individual negotiation or central allocation?

-In \Cref{subsec: model_system} we described in detail two methods to set transaction price $m$ for an interaction $j_{u \rightarrow v}$.
-In brief, the centralized setting solves for optimal edges and prices $m$, from which the agents can choose to accept or reject the given price.
-The decentralized option uses those solved edges from the centralized case and then instead allows the paired agents to negotiate for the transaction price $m$.
-In our implementation, $m$ values for these interactions are chosen according to the Nash bargaining solution --- a likely equilibrium price.
+In \textbf{RQ 1} we ask: Given a fairness target $\mathcal{F}$ (\Cref{tab:fairness}), which of the following methods to set transaction price $m$ will maximize fairness: individual negotiation or central allocation?
+In \Cref{sec:model} we described in detail two methods to set transaction price $m$ for an interaction $j_{uv}$, where $u$ buys from intermediary $v$.
+In brief, the centralized setting solves for optimal edges and prices $m$, from which consumers can choose to accept or reject the given price.
+The decentralized option uses these same solved edges, but instead allows paired consumers to negotiate for the transaction price $m$.
+In our implementation, $m$ values for these interactions are chosen according to the Nash bargaining solution.